mariovas3/comp_vision_repro/gan/README.md

 ## Short summary:
 * I used the DCGAN architecture - conv transpose modules in generator and conv modules in discriminator.
 * This is much more brittle than trianing VAE.
 In particular, trading off how often to train generator relative to discriminator.
+* Should probably do a larger hparam sweep at some point.
+Neural architecture search might also help.

 ## Running experiments: